humio/humio2grafana/CONTRIBUTING.md

     ```bash
     ln -s $(pwd)/dist {grafana-plugins-directory}/humio2grafana
     ```
 6. Restart Grafana to apply the plugin.
-It should not be accessible from Grafana, and you are now ready to implement your changes.
+It should now be accessible from Grafana, and you are now ready to implement your changes.

-7. If you want, you can activate the `watch` feature to automatically build the plugin, when you change the source code.
-    ```bash
-    npm run watch
-    ```
-    Note that you still need to restart Grafana to apply your changes.

-8. As your work progresses, regularly commit to and push your branch to your own fork on GitHub.
+7. As your work progresses, regularly commit to and push your branch to your own fork on GitHub.
     ```bash
     git add .
     git commit -m "Your detailed description of your changes."